Linuturk/www.onitato.com/content/articles/cloud_office_hours_ansible.markdown

 <center>![Ansible Logo]({filename}/images/ansible_logo.png)</center>

 Today I was a guest on Rackspace Cloud Office Hours talking about my recent Ansible Certified Engineer certification.
+There is a great [article on the Rackspace Blog with a Recap](http://www.rackspace.com/blog/ansible-certified-engineer-justin-phelps-video/).

 Here is the recording of the Hangout: